frank-oh/frank-oh.github.io/_posts/2017-11-14-scala-partialApplication.md

 2. Return some special value describing the argument error.
 3. Make some `PartialFunction`.
 Before calling that `PartialFunction`, you need to call `isDefinedAt` on that function to check whether you can get right return value or not.
 If `isDefinedAt` returns `true`, you can call the `PartialFunction` without concerning about any exceptional situations.

 The first option is somewhat traditional in Java.
-The second option is not recommended because you need to check every function return and you cannot seperate the normal flow from the abnormal flow.
+The second option is not recommended because you need to check every function return and you cannot separate the normal flow from the abnormal flow.
 Using the third option the reader of your program can know the function is partial function by checking the function's type.

 One of the advantages in using the `PartialFunction` is we can freely compose the partial function to form a new partial function.
 We have two predefined composition functions in `PartialFunction[A]`:

 - `def andThen[C](k: (B) ⇒ C): PartialFunction[A, C]`
 - `def orElse[A1 <: A, B1 >: B](that: PartialFunction[A1, B1]): PartialFunction[A1, B1]`

-`andThen` applies the partial function(referred by `this`) only if the input is valid(by using `isDefinedAt`).
+`andThen` applies the partial function (referred by `this`) only if the input is valid(by using `isDefinedAt`).
 And apply the result to function received by `k` argument.
 The composed function has the same domain as the original function(`this`).
 But the return value will be the composition of k and `this`.

 `orElse` returns the result of applying the input to the original function(`this`), but if `this` is not defined at the input value `orElse` check the `that` function's `isDefinedAt` for the input value.
 And call `that` if `that` is defined at the input value.
 In effect, `orElse` unions the domains of the two functions with `this` some precedence.
 The result function will be defined at the union of domain of `this` and `that`.